|Synopsis:||Posterior/likelihood maximization (i.e. -log(post) and chi^2 minimization).|

 The prior and likelihood are also accessible through the attributes with the same names.

-Determines success (or not), chooses best (if MPI) and produces output (if requested).
+Determines success (or not), chooses best (if MPI or multiple starts) and produces output (if requested).

 Returns a dictionary containing: